trustgraph-ai/trustgraph/docs/apis/README.md

 ## Overview

-If you want to interact with TrustGraph through APIs, there are 3 forms of API which may be of interest to you:
+If you want to interact with TrustGraph through APIs, there are 4 forms of API which may be of interest to you.
+All four mechanisms invoke the same underlying TrustGraph functionality but are made available for integration in different ways:

 ### Pulsar APIs